-- 1. Taking medications that destroy at the lining of the stomach, such as NSAIDs (example: ibuprofen) and corticosteroids - 2.
+- 1. Taking medications that destroy at the lining of the stomach, such as NSAIDs (example: ibuprofen) and corticoid steroids - 2.
 Hyperparathyroidism where the high calcium levels in the blood stimulate increased gastric acid secretions. - 3.
 Gastrin-producing tumors of the pancreas which increase the production of acid - 4.
 Anything that causes a decrease in the production of pancreatic secretions which buffer stomach acid in the small intestines. - 5.
-Increased pepsinogen from chief cells which increase the production of HCL acid. - 6.
+Increased pepsinogen from chief cells which increase the likelyhood that pepsin could digest gastric tissues. - 6.
 Reduced somatostatin production from the D-cells which reduces the signal to turn down acid production in the stomach.